mailuplatam/frontend-sr-challenge/README.md

 * The API unfortunately is not working fine, the response maybe can fall in a 429 error or 500 error in certain moments (We need to take actions here to use a retry or show corrects messages to the users).

 * The API uses a token to pass the security, put it in a safe place.

+* When we select a contact, see the details isn't working anymore, this happened after a new deployment in the backend.